‘Deeply remorseful.’ Concord pays record $22M to man wrongfully convicted

 CONCORD, N.C.
-(QUEEN CITY NEWS) – A record $22 million will be paid out to a man who was wrongfully convicted in a 1976 case and ended up serving over 44 years due to the results in the case, officials with the City of Concord announced on Tuesday.
+(QUEEN CITY NEWS) — A record $22 million will be paid out to a man who was wrongfully convicted in a 1976 case and ended up serving more than 44 years due to the results in the case, officials with the City of Concord announced on Tuesday.

 “The City of Concord acknowledges and accepts responsibility for the significant errors in judgment and willful misconduct by previous city employees that led to Long’s wrongful conviction and imprisonment.”